-As land development has increased, bird populations have decreased.1 Loss of habitat and food sources have caused some birds to become extinct, including a species of the sharp-tailed grouse that has been lost forever.2 As many as 100 other bird species are now considered endangered or threatened.3 While you can't stop progress, you can help support wild bird populations by creating an attractive habitat for them in your backyard.
+As land development has increased, bird populations have decreased.1 Loss of habitat and natural food sources have caused some birds to become extinct, including a species of sharp-tailed grouse that has been lost forever.2 As many as 100 other bird species are now considered endangered or threatened.3 While you can't stop progress, you can help support wild bird populations by creating an attractive habitat for them in your backyard.

 Benefits of Attracting Birds

 Beautiful birds, such as cardinals, finches and robins, add color and music to the yard.
-Bird watching is relaxing, and coffee on the patio is a little more enjoyable when accompanied by songbirds.
+Bird watching is relaxing, and coffee on the patio seems a little more enjoyable when accompanied by songbirds.
 While birds are delightful, they have much more to offer than aesthetics:

 How to Attract Birds